 This is not necessary at all.
 Play to your current strengths and focus on going from good to great, in those areas.
 Surround yourself with others that have a different skill set than you.
 This has been one of the hardest lessons for me to learn, because I am stubborn and too prideful sometimes.
 I have wasted so much time with this, but the lesson has been worth its weight in gold.
 Do you struggle with this too?
 Now that I have delegated some responsibilities, I am much happier and I have more time to do what I do best.
 Its a wonderful thing and only requires a small leap of faith to get this rolling.[Tweet “Play to your current strengths and focus on going from good to great, in those areas.”]

 I failed to set a limited number of crystal clear, daily goals.

 My daily goals were once vague and overwhelming.
 This often left me feeling further behind than I was before I completed them.
 In addition to this, I had far too many of the goals on my list, in a given day.
 This led to me frequently failing to get them all done.
 I finally figured out that I wasn’t making enough progress to justify my endless exhaustion and fatigue.
 I have since simplified and clarified my daily goals to focus on specific content creation, products, and clearly defined personal development activities.
 As the weeks go by now, I can see my forward progress and I still have some sense of balance in my life.
 Doesn’t this sound much better?
 I promise that this is the way to go.

 Experience is undeniably the most valuable learning tool that we have available to us.
-It can come at a price though, whether financially or in terms of your time.
+Mistakes happen.
+And experience can come at a price though, whether financially or in terms of your time.
 All of these shortcomings have been blessings and have taught me critical lessons along the way.
 I can honestly say that I am better positioned now that I was one short year ago.